stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 $Title inside the loop refers to the Title property on each object that is looped over, not the current page like the reference of `$Title` outside the loop.

-This demonstrates the concept of [Scope](#scope).
+This demonstrates the concept of [scope](#scope).
 When inside a <% loop %> the scope of the template has changed to the object that is being looped over.
 </div>